Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/lookup.md

     States allow limitations to be placed on a conversation that restrict the valid Intents that the NLU has access to.
 Find out more on the **[States Page]({{config.site_url}}ai/tools/interaction-panel/state/)**.

 ### Type
-By changing the lookup type to **Type**, the flow will select a case that matches the value of `input.type`.
+By changing the lookup type to **Type**, the Flow will select a case that matches the value of `input.type`.
 The case values must manually be written for this type of lookup.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/flow-nodes/images/7b68885-type.PNG" width="100%" />